Samkth123/KTH-md/Skalbar funktionell prog/Lecture notes typ lecture 7-8 eller något.md

 ; can add logging watcher

 ;set-validator! validator function checks whether a new value can be set for that reference.
 If the validator function returns nil, the value is accepted; if it returns any other value, the operation will be rejected, and an exception will be thrown

+;create game - should we handle mana here and send it from end-turn!